USC-InfoLab/w4h-icde-demo/markdown/how_to_start.md

 2. **Create test2 database**

-    Click the "import page" button on the left side of the dashboard, you will see a page like this:
+    Click the "import page" button, you will see a page like this:

     ![import_page_create](../static/import_page_create.png)